Meetings open to the public

 - View the CEO Briefing/Workshop Sessions Notification which details arrangements for CEO Briefing/Workshop Sessions that will be held in the coming month

-- View the 2022 Formal Meeting Schedule a yearly schedule of when meetings are proposed to take place (please note this is subject to change)
+- View the 2022 Formal Meeting Schedule (the 2023 schedule will be published late December 2022) a yearly schedule of when meetings are proposed to take place (please note this is subject to change)

 Occasionally, exceptional circumstances make it necessary for the Council or a Committee to discuss a matter in confidence.
 Matters that may be discussed in confidence are limited to those listed in section 90 (3) of the Local Government Act 1999 and for example include matters that concern personal affairs or legal issues or have commercial implications.
 The meeting agenda will identify those items where it may be necessary to close the meeting to the public and discuss and consider them in confidence.